Chihayafuru: Other media

 Kodansha released several guidebooks for the series, with the first released on 9 November 2011.
 It provided a study guide for the poetry and background for the story.
-A 4-volume novel series, Chihayafuru: Chūgakusei-hen, was published by Kodansha under their KC Deluxe imprint between 9 September 2012, and 13 December 2013.
-The books were written by Yui Tokiumi and illustrated by Yuki Suetsugu and follow the middle-school years of the three protagonists.
-A manga adapting the novels, written by Tokiumi and illustrated by Oto Tooda, was published in Be Love from 13 October 2017 to 1 November 2018 and compiled into three volumes.

 Reception

+The manga had over 16 million copies in circulation in Japan by 2016; over 24 million by the end of 2019; over 27 million by the beginning of 2022; over 28 million by the end of 2022; and over 29 million copies in circulation by February 2025.

 Chihayafuru won the second Manga Taishō award, and the 35th Kodansha Manga Award in the shōjo category.
 When Chihayafuru won the Manga Taishō award, it was commented that the series combines elements of the sport genre and literary elements with a discerning eye on the subject matter.
 It was one of the Jury Recommended Works in the Manga category at the 16th Japan Media Arts Festival in 2012.